mikebaldi/Idle-Champions/AddOns/IC__AddonExample/Documentation/Injection.md

     > Examples found in [Example_BrivGemFarm_Extends_Addon.ahk](./../Example_Extends/Example_BrivGemFarm_Extends_Addon.ahk)
 3. ``[BrivGemFarm]`` Add your updates to the Briv Gem Farm mods.
 This is done by appending the #include to the file set in ``g_BrivFarmModLoc``.
 See [Inject() example.](./../Example_Extends/Example_BrivGemFarm_Extends_Component.ahk)

+> Note: It is important that the injecting addon is loaded **after** any code that it is injecting into.
+Be sure to include those addons as dependencies in the Addon.json file.

 See [full example](./../Example_Extends/) of how this is done with line by line explanations.